adtork/Jeremy-Azure-lab/paas-over-vpn/README.md

 az network vnet-gateway create --name East-VNG --public-ip-address East-VNGpubip --resource-group East --vnet East --gateway-type Vpn --vpn-type RouteBased --sku VpnGw1 --no-wait --asn 65002
 </pre>

-# While waiting, create a storage account with anonymous read access.
+# While waiting, create a storage account with anonymous read access in the West region.
 Upload basic test file to test with.
 Steps omitted.

 # After the gateways have been created, document the public IP address for both East and West VPN Gateways.
 Value will be null until it has been successfully provisioned.
 <pre lang="...">